 3.4 Examples This section will demonstrate usage of various command-line options on some use-cases of Morty using example data.
-Note that when Morty is run (irrespective of the mode), both diversity metrics — with and without (also referred to as "raw") similarity are calculated.
+Note that when Morty is run (irrespective of the mode), both types of diversity metric— with and without similarity (also referred to as “class” and “species/raw” diversity)—are calculated.
 The example commands for data generation and Morty execution can also be found in morty/example.ipynb Note: Example data files generated here should exist in Example/ for a fresh download.
 Running this code will overwrite them.
 3.4.1 Run Morty using default similarity function.
-By default, Morty will use the similarity-function written for biological amino-acid sequences, and optimized for immune-repertoire sequences, and used in Arora et al. 2018, and Arora & Arnaout 2020.
-Generate community input files with data resembling amino-acid sequences with open("Examples/immune_test_1_species_to_count.txt", "w") as f, open("Examples/immune_test_2_species_to_count.txt", "w") as g, open("Examples/immune_test_3_species_to_count.txt", "w") as h:
+By default, Morty will use the similarity function written for amino-acid sequences used in Arora et al. 2018 and Arora & Arnaout 2020.
+Generate community input files with data resembling amino-acid sequences: with open("Examples/immune_test_1_species_to_count.txt", "w") as f, open("Examples/immune_test_2_species_to_count.txt", "w") as g, open("Examples/immune_test_3_species_to_count.txt", "w") as h:

 f.write("CARPQST\t1\n")